enki/tragedy/README.md

     dev_cluster  = Cluster('Dev Cluster')
     twitty_keyspace = Keyspace('Twitty', dev_cluster)

-    ALLTWEETS_KEY = '!ALLTWEETS!' # virtual user that receives all tweets

     class User(Model):
         """A Model is stored and retrieved by its RowKey.
            Every Model has exactly one RowKey and one or more other Fields"""